26 Fun Things to Do in Edinburgh with Kids (Free Options)

 This is no staid museum with loads of things to press and play with.

-→ Secret local tip – A wee secret is the playroom for younger kids hidden away behind the otherworldly Millennium Clock.
+→ Secret local tip – A wee secret is a playroom for younger kids hidden behind the otherworldly Millennium Clock.

 Entrance is free.
 A fantastic option for a rainy day!